3-Day Disney World Itinerary

 Rope drop matters every single day.
 The first 60–90 minutes of each park morning are worth more than the entire afternoon.
 Arrive before the park opens on all three days — this is the single biggest variable in how each day goes.

 Book Lightning Lane before you arrive.
-Rise of the Resistance (Hollywood Studios) should be purchased via Individual Lightning Lane as early as your booking window allows.
+Rise of the Resistance (Hollywood Studios) should be purchased via Lightning Lane Single Pass as early as your booking window allows.
 Disney Resort hotel guests can book up to 7 days in advance; other guests up to 3 days.

 Book dining at 60 days out.
 Character dining, Oga’s Cantina, and Savi’s Workshop all fill fast.
 Treat dining reservations with the same urgency as ride strategy.